pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 When an Update proxy is adding or removing services to/from a subdomain, the zone section MUST contain a single zone (ZOCOUNT = 1) and the ZNAME MUST be the subdomain being updated.
 ZTYPE MUST be SOA and ZCLASS MUST be the same class as the records being added/removed.

-Updates to multiple subdomains MUST be perfomed in separate DNS Update messages with one subdomain per message.
+Updates to multiple subdomains MUST be performed in separate DNS Update messages with one subdomain per message.

 If a new subdomain is being created for a domain by the Update proxy, the subdomain's parent zone should be used for the ZNAME.
 ZTYPE MUST be SOA and ZCLASS MUST be the same class as the subdomain's NS record CLASS that is going to be added.
 Similarly for removing a subdomain.